StevenKehrli/Trelnex/Trelnex.Core.Amazon/README.md

 &nbsp;

-`PostgresCommandProvider` is an `ICommandProvider` that uses Amazon RDS for PostgreSQL as a backing store, providing relational database capabilities with AWS IAM authentication.
+`PostgresDataProvider` is an `IDataProvider` that uses Amazon RDS for PostgreSQL as a backing store, providing relational database capabilities with AWS IAM authentication.

-#### PostgresCommandProvider - Dependency Injection
+#### PostgresDataProvider - Dependency Injection

-The `AddPostgresCommandProviders` method takes a `Action<ICommandProviderOptions>` `configureCommandProviders` delegate.
-This delegate configures the necessary `ICommandProvider` instances for the application.
+The `AddPostgresDataProviders` method takes a `Action<IDataProviderOptions>` `configureDataProviders` delegate.
+This delegate configures the necessary `IDataProvider` instances for the application.

 ```csharp
     public static void Add(